prateekpuri01/ATP-serving-strategy/README.md

 ![](/data_visualizations/active_players_top_career_EM.png?raw=true)

-As we can see, there are certain players who could expect to win over 5% more servus points, on average, by switching from strategy (1) to strategy (2).
+As we can see, there are certain players who could expect to win over 5% more service points, on average, by switching from strategy (1) to strategy (2).
 The majority of players listed in these tables are known for having powerful first serves, which makes strategy (2) beneficial for them since it allows them to put as many first serves in play as possible.
 Further, many of these players are not known for being particularly adept in length baseline exchanges, which can frequently occur during second serves since the return is put in play at a high rate.
 The second factor serves to decrease their SSWP and further make strategy (2) more favorable.

 Now these tables averaged serving statistics across all recorded career matches.
 However, in reality, a player's FSWP and SSWP will depend on who they are playing.
 Is it always advantageous for a player with career EM Factors>0 to employ serving strategy (2)?
 Perhaps not.
 As a case study, look at Goran Ivanisevic's EM versus all opponents he's played at least **5 matches** with.